apache/pekko/docs/src/main/paradox/stream/stream-io.md

 ## Introduction

-Akka Streams provides a way of handling File IO and TCP connections with Streams.
+Pekko Streams provides a way of handling File IO and TCP connections with Streams.
-While the general approach is very similar to the @ref:[Actor based TCP handling](../io-tcp.md) using Akka IO, by using Akka Streams you are freed of having to manually react to back-pressure signals, as the library does it transparently for you.
+While the general approach is very similar to the @ref:[Actor based TCP handling](../io-tcp.md) using Pekko IO, by using Pekko Streams you are freed of having to manually react to back-pressure signals, as the library does it transparently for you.

 ## Streaming TCP